University at Albany Student Association: Financial strain and 2024-25 closure controversy

 For the fiscal year ending in June 2023, the Student Association told the IRS that it had collected $470,000 in revenue, but paid out $530,000 in expenses.
 On November 8, 2024, the Times Union reported that the wilderness retreat had abruptly closed.
 The Student Association did not explain the reasons for the closure, but the organization gave a statement saying it had to close the retreat due to "significant financial strain".

 In December 2024, Times Union reported that former Student Association President James Lamb was told by university officials that the Student Association were attempting to sell the property.
 Dippikill spokesperson Adam Croglia stated in a series of emails that officials are still evaluating the financial situation and there is no intention to sell, which was confirmed by Dippikill management.

 In April 2025, President Jalen Rose revealed that the ongoing closure of Dippikill was due to wage and hour claims by its eight employees.
 A settlement was reached in March after five-month long negotiations.
 The SA Senate created a committee to evaluate current and future operations at the site after alumni accused leadership of fraudulently inducing fundraising with misinformation.
 On April 28, 2025, the Student Association Senate convened and voted to keep the Dippikill Wilderness Retreat closed pending evaluation by a consultant and the ad-hoc committee.

-After new leadership was sworn in on May 1, 2025, President Trevor Pettit proposed a three-way split model to divide the fiscal responsibility of Dippikill with the University Auxiliary Services and the Alumni Association.
+After new leadership was sworn in on May 1, 2025, President Trevor Pettit proposed a three-way split model to divide the fiscal responsibility of Dippikill with the University Auxiliary Services and the Alumni Association, with each partner equally paying $125,000 to cover its operations.
+The proposed plan would involve reducing Dippikill's operating hours, prioritizing summer and fall seasons with booking limited between Thursdays and Sundays, according to consultant data.
 On September 2, President Pettit and the Dippikill Board signed a letter of intent in favor of a reopened Dippill, ending the Dippikill financial crisis.
+The Vice President of Finance for the University at Albany, Todd Foreman, responded that this plan removes liability from the Student Association both fiscal and managerial responsibilities, calling it "a reasonable and good investment for the Student Association".
+President Trevor Pettit said the 18-month reincorporation process would allow for improvements in transportation, programming, and outreach, saying it would "protect Dippikill access and ensure its long-term stability".